Borg 2.0 (preliminary information)

 The "bad" news first:

-This is a breaking release, it is not directly compatible with borg 1.x repos and thus not a quick upgrade.
+This is a breaking release; it is not directly compatible with Borg 1.x repositories and thus not a quick upgrade.

-Also, there were cli changes, thus you will need to review/edit your scripts.
-Wrappers and GUIs for borg also need to get adapted.
+Also, there were CLI changes; thus, you will need to review/edit your scripts.
+Wrappers and GUIs for Borg also need to be adapted.

-if you like, you can efficiently copy your existing archives from old borg 1.x repos to new borg 2 repos using "borg transfer" (you will need space and time for this, though).
+If you like, you can efficiently copy your existing archives from old Borg 1.x repositories to new Borg 2 repositories using "borg transfer" (you will need space and time for this, though).

 by doing a breaking release, we could: